EOSIO/eos/docs/02_cleos/03_command-reference/net/status.md

 **Where:**
 * [OPTIONS] = See **Options** in the [**Command Usage**](command-usage) section below.
-* host = The hostname:port to query status of connection.
+* host = The hostname:port to query status of connection

 **Note:** The arguments and options enclosed in square brackets are optional.